netcinematics/DIGITAL_GRAPHIC_NOVEL/README.md

   - Seems like this great new technology, has another iteration waiting in the wings (please just use JS - what is the problem).
   - Number overflows and underflows are... (may I say) ridiculous, for things as important as contract.
 I am 20 year vetran from C/C++/C# and others - so I can say that.

    How have we not come up with something ... closer to perfect ... than this?
 NFTs appear to be in an extreemely narrow use case.

+   - Please contact me at netcinematics (at) protonmail.com if you have the answers.
+   - I evaluated CARDANO, and SOLANA and found similar quirks there.
+   - Like I just can't bring myself to list RUST on my resume.
+I'm trying to get past that persona!
-Please contact me at netcinematics (at) protonmail.com if you have the answers.
-I evaluated CARDANO, and SOLANA and found similar quirks there.
-Not a fan of the Daedalus wallet - just saying.
-Can anyone even spell it!
-Can we find a MORE CRYPTIC name... that I can barely spell to be MY WALLET please?
+   - Not a fan of the Daedalus wallet - just saying.
+Can anyone even spell it?
+I have to look every time.
+   - Can we find a MORE CRYPTIC name... that I can barely spell to be MY WALLET please?
 Wait.
 Don't answer that.
 ---
+## ALL IN ALL

+All in all, I love CRYPTO.
+It is like a puppy that does really bad things to my perfect landscaping, and other things.
+So I have patience.
+But seriously, navigating this CRYPTO-BOOM is non-trivial, let's stop pretending it is.
+Getting Smart Contract correct and secure takes HARD WORK, and is NOT MAGIC.
+The DOCS are actually fantastic, I have to give kudos there.
+But they are actually massive to comprehend.
+As I go through the SOLUTIONS (one by one) I will post the answers here to help keep my mind clear.
+Thanks for reading, and maybe someday this EPISODIC GRAPHIC NOVEL will exist on the BLOCKCHAIN, as a FOREVER~REALITY (that isn't immediately hacked into oblivion).
+Who knows.

+> spazeFalcon ~ : )